GluuFederation/docs-oxd-prod/3.1.1/sources/framework/node/index.md

 - Edit the file `/opt/oxd-server/conf/oxd-conf.json`

-    Change the OP HOST name to your OpenID Provider domain at the line `"op_host": "https://<idp-hostname>"`
+    Change the OP HOST name to your OpenID Connect Provider (OP) domain at the line `"op_host": "https://<idp-hostname>"`

 - Edit the file `/opt/oxd-server/conf/oxd-default-site-config.json`